 Since Sunderland was LS Lowry’s second home, displays of the artist’s work are always on show in the art gallery.
 In fact, outside his home town of Manchester, Sunderland boasts more of his work than anywhere else.
 It also has the first Nissan Bluebird that came off the the production line in Sunderland.

 Together with the usual displays that a museum has to offer, it offers many local themes.
 Then there is the fossil of the only British example of a gliding reptile (Coelurosauravus).
 Discovered in the local Eppleton quarry, it is the oldest vertebrate capable of gliding flight we know of in Britain.
-Of course, shipbuilding on the River Wear has a high profile too.
+Of course, shipbuilding on the River Wear has a high profile too as well as the coal industry.

 Obviously, Sunderland Museum and Winter Gardens guarantee a good day out for people of all ages.
 In fact, all Wearsiders remember their first experiences with the lions which are still there.